mcharafeddinedev/QuantumTether/Assets/Scripts/Quantum_Thread_Post_Mortem.md

 ---

 *This post mortem serves as both a project summary and a reference for future development.
-The codebase, documentation, and lessons learned provide a solid foundation for similar projects.*
+The codebase, documentation, and lessons learned provide a solid foundation for similar projects or ideas.*